 3a x 20 hours to discharge a 60ah cell.
 So you might check and reset the clock twice (reset to noon at 11 hours,

 then found it off with 9 more hours when you came back in another 10 hours).
 So the cell capacity is 3a x (11h + 9h) = 60ah.

-This testing method is admittedly slow, but cheap!
+This testing method is slow, but it's cheap!
 And in the end, you'll know what you really have, instead of having to rely

 on the claims of battery salesmen.